cshum/imagor/README.md

 ### POST Upload Endpoint

-imagor supports POST uploads for processing images directly without requiring them to be hosted elsewhere.
-This feature allows you to upload an image file and apply the same transformations available through the standard endpoint.
+imagor supports POST uploads for direct image processing and transformation.
 Upload functionality is an **opt-in feature** designed for **internal use** where imagor serves as a backend service in trusted environments with proper access controls, not for public-facing endpoints.
 When enabled, it requires both flags to be explicitly set:

-- **Unsafe Mode** (`IMAGOR_UNSAFE=1`) - disables URL signature verification
+- **Unsafe mode** (`IMAGOR_UNSAFE=1`) - disables URL signature verification
 - **Upload Loader** (`UPLOAD_LOADER_ENABLE=1`) - enables POST upload functionality

 Usage: